eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Conflict resolution occurs when an element already exists at an index generated from a new key.
 CPython uses open addressing to resolve conflicts.

-The simplest implementation of open addressing is to linearly search through the array in case of a conflict.
+The simplest implementation of open addressing is to linearly scan through the array in case of a conflict.
 This is known as linear probing:

 ```c
 while(1) {